Reading Time: 8 minutes

 - What makes Hvar so special?

 I think they are the same challenges that you would have anywhere else.
 As a Londoner, I am always going to be an outsider making wine in Croatia.
-The Croatian language is hard but so many people speak great English here.
+The Croatian language is hard, but so many people speak great English here.
 The main challenge is probably just finding out who sells what, like the capsules, bottles, and corks.
-I still can’t find someone who is able to print the cartons I want for the wine.
-I know it sounds daft, but I can’t find a likable bottle that is the same for 0.75 liters, 1.5 liters, and 3 liters.
-Another challenge is finding growers who understand yield and quality, and finding new growers—the same difficulty faced everywhere else.
+I still can’t find someone who is able to print the cartons I want for my wine.
+I know it sounds daft, but I can’t find a likable bottle that is the same for the standard, magnum, and jeroboam formats.
+Another challenge is finding growers who understand yield and quality.
 I tend to let the vineyards do the quality control for me; good sites can control the excess vegetation and excess yield naturally.

 - Tell us about the Dalmatian grape varieties, especially the ones you work with.